Singapore by MRT: The Downtown Line, Chinatown to Bukit Panjang

 IMG_4681

-… and shops settling all sorts of wares: saris and spices, fruits and vegetables, gold jewelry and garlands …
+… and shops selling all sorts of wares: saris and spices, fruits and vegetables, gold jewelry and garlands …

 fullsizeoutput_6384